mavhungutrezzy/mavhungutrezzy/README.md

 ## Hey there 👋

-I’m a student studying at the University of Cape Town, pursuing a bachelor of science degree in both Computer Science and Statistics.
 I’m an aspiring Machine Learning Engineer with an interest in Data Mining, Distributed Systems, and High-Performance Computing.

 ---
 ## Past Experience ✨